e-s-l/tkinter/README.md

-Just a toy to get more familiarity with python tkinter for an up-coming work project Based of a website (geekforgeek or something) example.
+Just a toy to get more familiarity with python tkinter for an up-coming work project.
-Modified to use classes.
+Based of a website (geekforgeek I think it was) example.
-Works but still would like to make some changes, e.g. main/pause menu (w key options), 'infinite' (no walls) version....
+Modified to use classes, main/pause menu (w key options), 'infinite' (no walls) version....
 Not great, but basically, considering, current snake.py as finished....